Registration number 224

 History

-She then resumed her normal trade into and from London docks, Ipswich and the Medway ports with oilseed, grain, cattle cake, fertilizer, etc. until her last freight of pineapple juice in 1968 when she was bought out of the trade as a twin hatched motor barge by the Thames Barge Sailing Club.
-Rerigged by members for summer weekend sailing and chartering and winter maintenance based at Maldon she was re-engined in 1990 and has undergone various stages of restoration since.
-Pudge made the passage to Dunkirk for the 50th and 75th anniversary of Dunkirk and has also took part in the Avenue of Sail for the Queens Diamond Jubilee Pageant.
+She then resumed her normal trade into and from London docks, Ipswich, and the Medway ports with oilseed, grain, cattle cake, fertilizer, etc. until her last freight of pineapple juice in 1968 when she was bought out of the trade as a twin hatched motor barge by the Thames Barge Sailing Club.
+She was re-rigged by members for summer weekend sailing, chartering, and winter maintenance based at Maldon.
+She was re-engined in 1990 and has undergone various stages of restoration since.
+PUDGE made the passage to Dunkirk for the 50th and 75th anniversary celebrations of Dunkirk and has also taken part in the Avenue of Sail for the Queen's Diamond Jubilee Pageant on the Thames in June 2012.

 The TSBC evolved into THE THAMES SAILING BARGE TRUST in 2003, and PUDGE continued to run charter trips with the aim of preserving and teaching the skills needed to sail and maintain the traditions of the working sailing barge.
 A staged programme of renewal began in 2005 at Maylandsea with a rebuild of the bows, progressing to the deck and stern as finances permitted with a return to sail in 2007.
 Restoration took place at Faversham in 2011 to maintain her fitness for charitable sailing work.

-In 2019 the Trust was awarded a grant from The Heritage Lottery Fund and along with funds raised from other organisations and its members the Trust embarked on a major programme of restoration at Kevin Finch Shipwrights at Fullbridge, Maldon where in May 2020 work started on the replacement of her decks, coamings, ceilings and upgrading her below deck accommodation.
-The accommodation now comprises 6 two berth cabins, a shower, new galley and saloon and digital media so that she can be used for meetings as well as charters.
-This work took 3 years to complete, with the aid of volunteers from the Trust and continued during the pandemic.
+In 2019 the Trust was awarded a grant from The Heritage Lottery Fund, and along with funds raised from other organisations and its members, the Trust embarked on a major programme of restoration and refitting at Kevin Finch Shipwrights at Fullbridge, Maldon, where in May 2020 work started on the replacement of her decks, coamings, ceilings, and upgrading her below deck accommodation.
+The accommodation now comprises 6 two-berth cabins, a shower, new galley, saloon, and digital media provision so that she can be used for meetings as well as charters.
+This work took 3 years to complete, with the aid of volunteers from the Trust, and continued during the pandemic.

-PUDGE took her first sail in May 2023 and is now ready to sail for many years to come.
+PUDGE took her first sail in May 2023, coinciding with the Trust's 75th anniversary, and is now ready to sail for many years to come.

 In September, 2023, The Thames Sailing Barge Trust was awarded a Restoration Award for PUDGE at the 2023 National Transport Trust Awards.